 Explanation: The gross income test only applies to potential dependents who are not a qualifying child of the taxpayer.
+Page Ref.: I:2-13 and I:2-14 student status.
+In addition, an otherwise eligible individual may qualify.

 6) For purposes of the dependency exemption, a qualifying child must be under age 19, a full-time student under age 24, or a permanently and totally disabled child.